-Again, Crenshaw’s producer shapes his sound for the album significantly – on Downtown he’s produced by T-Bone Burnett who pushes the album in a country direction.
+Again, Crenshaw’s producer shapes his sound for his album significantly – on Downtown he’s produced by T-Bone Burnett who pushes the album in a country direction.

 The outstanding song is the one that’s not produced by T-Bone Burnett – ‘Blues Is King’ is produced by Crenshaw and Mitch Easter, and it’s punchier and more immediate than the rest of the album.
-I’m not sure if Downtown is significantly weaker than its predecessors, but it’s certainly more subtle and I prefer my Crenshaw bright and poppy.
-Songs like ‘Lesson Number One’ and ‘Distance Between’, but ‘Blues Is King’ and upbeat opener ‘Little Wild One’ are the songs that I remember from Downtown.
+I’m not sure that Downtown is significantly weaker than its predecessors, but it’s certainly more subtle and I prefer my Crenshaw bright and poppy.
+Songs like ‘Lesson Number One’ and ‘Distance Between’ are strong, but ‘Blues Is King’ and upbeat opener ‘Little Wild One’ are the songs that I remember from Downtown.

 Downtown is a solid effort from a pop craftsman, but outside of ‘Blues Is King’, I don’t return to it often.